hschoenburg/hellochain/tutorial/00_intro.md

 To speed up this tutorial, A lot of basic functionality comes packaged for you in the [starter](https://github.com/cosmos/hellochain/tree/master/starter) package.
-It will provide basic accounts, a bank, authentication, transaction (tx) verification as well as some helper functions for building CLI tools.
+It will provide basic accounts, a bank, authentication, transaction (Tx) verification as well as some helper functions for building CLI tools.
 `starter` is your "crutch" for this tutorial.
 It is a heavily configured abstraction for the point of skipping boilerplate and getting something up and running quickly.
 Later, when you start the nameservice tutorial, you will kick